 Built of steel, the Starr was constructed in Portland, Oregon and launched in 1988.
-Designed for travel to Alaska with a fully enclosed pilothouse as well as outside helms, she is well suited for traveling in any weather.
-Sixty-two feet in length overall and seventeen feet wide, the Starr has hosted months-long vacations in Southeast Alaska for her original owners, and is now being offered to carry adventurous sea kayakers into the wilds of South Central Alaska.
+Designed for Alaska with a fully enclosed pilothouse as well as outside helms, she is well suited for traveling in any weather.
+Sixty-two feet in length overall and seventeen feet wide, the Starr has hosted months-long vacations in Southeast Alaska for her original owners, and is now being offered to carry adventurous sea kayakers into the fjords of Southcentral Alaska.
 Strong, reliable, and comfortable, you’ll live on the Starr during your excursion into Kenai Fjords National Park or Prince William Sound.
-The Starr features such amenities as a full galley, washer/dryer, dedicated shower, three heads (bathrooms), and a huge driftwood-paneled main saloon for relaxing and dining.
+The Starr features such amenities as a full galley, dedicated shower, three heads (bathrooms), and a huge driftwood-paneled main saloon for relaxing and dining.
 She also carries an inflatable dinghy for both shore excursions as well as to help expedite entrance / exit to your kayak.

 We offer Mothership trips to Aialik Bay and Northwestern Fjord.
-These two fjords are in Kenai Fjords National Park, are relatively close to Seward, and have incredible glaciers and wildlife with easy access.
-If you’re looking for a short 3 or 4-day trip, then Aialik is the best location.
-On a 5 or 6 day trip, you can probably see the highlights of both Aialik and Northwestern.
-Just let us know your interests and timeframe, and we’ll do our best to figure out the right destination for you.
+These two fjords in Kenai Fjords National Park are relatively close to Seward, and offer the chance to experience incredible glaciers and wildlife.
+If you’re looking for a 3 or 4-day trip, then we will explore within Aialik Bay.
+On a 5 – 7 day trip, we will visit the highlights of both Aialik and Northwestern.
+Just let us know your interests, adventure goals, and timeframe, and we’ll work together to plan the perfect trip!

 More Tour Info

-We will have about 5-7 hours of cruising the coastline looking out for wildlife on our way out to Aialik Bay.
+We will have about 5-7 hours of cruising the coastline looking out for wildlife on our way out to either Aialik Bay or Northwestern Fjord.
 We often encounter whales, sea lions, mountain goats, sea otters, and other wildlife throughout the journey.
 Learn all about the area, the wildlife you see, and hear great Alaskan stories while you pass the day with people filled with local knowledge and experience.

 As for the exact itinerary for the trip, we will head to highlights throughout Aialik and/or Northwestern and paddle wherever the conditions are best!
+On a 3 or 4 day Mothership, we will stay within Aialik Bay, but for 5-7 day trips, we may have the opportunity to see both fjords (weather permitting).
 Typically we go for 2 or 3 paddles throughout the day, which range in timing and distances based on the conditions and group’s adventure goals!
 This tour allows for an incredibly flexible & customizable itinerary.